+Congratulations on your acceptance to a Harvard Summer School study abroad program.
+We hope you are looking forward to a summer of focused study and invigorating exploration overseas.
 All the steps and tasks that need to be completed after being accepted into a study abroad program are on this page.
 Also, helpful resources for your upcoming trip are detailed, including information on staying safe and healthy while abroad.

 Once admitted, complete these steps as soon as possible

-- Complete any program-specific paperwork as requested by the program director.
+Complete any program-specific paperwork as requested by the program director.

-- Attend any program-specific meetings as organized by the program director.
+Attend any program-specific meetings as organized by the program director.

 All students, including those in study abroad programs, are responsible for knowing and adhering to the rules of the Harvard Summer School.
 You should also be familiar with Harvard Summer School’s general study abroad policies.

-In May, students will receive a link to the electronic version of the Harvard Summer School Student Handbook.
+In May, you will receive a link to the electronic version of the Harvard Summer School Student Handbook.
 Please read this document carefully.
 While the resources and activities will vary at each locale, the rules and policies described in the sections “Academic Policies” and “Student Conduct” apply to all participants in a Summer School program.

 Students requiring accommodations must register with the Summer School disabilities coordinator.
 Harvard College students please note that accommodations do not automatically transfer from Harvard College.
 See Students with Disabilities for more information.